10 games like Assassin's Creed to take a leap of faith on

 Batman: Arkham Asylum

-Originally released in 2009, Batman: Arkham Asylum kicked off a series of modern Batman games that are considered the Caped Crusader’s best video game outings.
+Originally released in 2009, Batman: Arkham Asylum kicked off a series of modern DC games that are considered among the best Batman games in existence.
 In 2019 it's available as part of the Return to Arkham collection, remastered for next-gen consoles.
 Don’t let its age fool you, this is a timeless classic that will delight comic-book fans and gadget-savvy Assassin’s Creed players who enjoy the counter-based combat seen in Assassin's Creed Origins and Assassin's Creed Odyssey.
 With an exciting linear narrative and a host of collectables to pilfer for as you explore the dreaded Arkham Asylum, the world feels deceptively open, despite the game being on rails.
 Sneaking around atop of gargoyles and swooping down to knockout goons is still as riveting as ever, especially for Assassin’s Creed players who love to systematically wipe out a room with stealth tactics and smoke bombs.

 Metal Gear Solid 5: The Phantom Pain

-Kojima’s final game before moving on to the elusive Death Stranding, Metal Gear Solid 5: The Phantom Pain is his unfinished masterpiece, a bittersweet sayonara to the series which was his baby, packed with adrenaline and plenty of stories left untold.
-Despite the unfortunate dramatics surrounding its release, it still holds up as one of the best open-world stealth games of the last decade, and whilst it’s modern setting doesn’t reflect Assassin’s Creed, it’s toy-box design does.
+Kojima’s final game before moving on to Death Stranding, Metal Gear Solid 5: The Phantom Pain is his unfinished masterpiece, a bittersweet sayonara to the series which was his baby, packed with adrenaline and plenty of stories left untold.
+Despite the unfortunate dramatics surrounding its release, it still holds up as one of the best stealth games, and whilst it’s modern setting doesn’t reflect Assassin’s Creed, it’s toy-box design does.
 It’s so wonderfully fine tuned and full of minuscule details to do with physics and enemy A.I - you can really toy with your enemies in this game and make their grey matter unravel through mischievous stealth - whilst enjoying an action-packed story playing as Venom Snake.
 Also, if you enjoyed managing real estate and your wide net of assassin’s in Brotherhood and other later entries in the series, no doubt you will latch on to the meta game of Mother Base, raising troops of your own and expanding your offshore dominion.
+The Phantom Pain is considered one of the best Metal Gear games for good reason!

 Sekiro: Shadows Die Twice